wolfalders/wolfalders.github.io/_pages/about.md

   - /about.html
 ---

 I research the archaeology and deep history of eastern Africa and the Indian Ocean world, focusing on early globalization and its sociopolitical, environmental and landscape impacts.
-My current projects focus on the coastal communities of the ancient and historical Swahili of the Tanzanian and Kenyan coasts as their societies progressively integrated within Indian Ocean sociopolitical and environmental systems over the last 1500 years.
-I have expertise in GIS, satellite remote sensing, archaeological field methods, and ceramic analysis.
+My current projects focus on the coastal port communities of the ancient and historical Swahili of the Tanzanian and Kenyan coasts as they progressively integrated within Indian Ocean systems over the last 1500 years.
+I have expertise in geographic information systems, satellite and drone remote sensing, archaeological field methods, and pottery analysis.
 I have also worked in Oman, the Philippines, Kazakhstan, and the American West.

 <figure class="align-right" style="max-width: 300px;">
   <img src="/images/teachingceramics.JPG" alt="Analyzing ceramics with the field team">